 Boston-area man jailed for 14 years for sex offences against four girls under 16

-In a statement released by Lincolnshire Police, a spokesman said Ben Cairns, 44, of St Mary’s Way, Old Leake, was convicted of seven offences at Lincoln Crown Court on Friday (July 11).
+In a statement released by Lincolnshire Police, a spokesman said Ben Cairns, 44, of St Mary’s Way, Old Leake, was convicted of seven offences at Lincoln Crown Court last Friday (July 11).

 Cairns was also given an indefinite Sexual Harm Prevention Order and will be on the sex offenders register for the rest of his life.
 Sgt Cherry Miller said: “This sentencing marks the end of a long journey for the survivors, who have shown immense courage in coming forward and throughout the process, which has taken a very long time to get to this sentencing.